Nursing Admission Requirements

 - Completion of MAT 102 (Mathematics for Allied Health Students) with a grade of “A” or a score of 90 percent or higher on the proficiency test (within the last two years).

-- Letter of LPN experience from supervisor on hospital letterhead.
+- Verification of skills checklist from supervisor returned directly to Oakton.
 (Applicant must have at least two years of current LPN work experience in a clinical setting.
 Clinical settings include skilled care, rehabilitation center, home health and hospice.)

 - Copy of current LPN license.